The heart of modern Rio, the Praça Floriano (known to cariocas simply as Cinelândia) comes to life at lunchtime and after work when the...

 Biblioteca Nacional information

-Inaugurated in 1910, the neoclassical national library is the largest in Latin America, with more than nine million volumes, including many rare books and manuscripts.
+Inaugurated in 1910, Rio's neoclassical national library is the largest in Latin America.
+It's home to more than nine million volumes, including many rare books and manuscripts.
 Among the treasure trove are original letters written by Princess Isabel, the first newspapers printed in the country and two copies of the precious Mainz Psalter Bible, printed in 1492.
-Call ahead to arrange a free guided tour (available in English, Spanish or Portuguese).
+Free guided tours in English depart at 1pm.